Some adolescents and young adults developed an inflammatory heart condition following a COVID-19 vaccination.

 The reason adolescents and young adults sometimes develop myocarditis following a vaccine relates to an onset caused by an infection.

 “Viruses in this age population are the most common reasons to cause that.
-And influenza virus is a very common one that causes it.
-Other things like something called coxsackievirus is a very common one that can cause it.
 It goes without saying, though, and the reason that it probably happens is because the entity – i.e. the virus – causes a reaction that develops inflammation around the heart,” Vergales said.
 “You could also say that you could see logically why someone that receives a vaccine that develops the same immune reaction that can develop inflammation, so the same reason that some people will get sore arms with the vaccine or feel under the weather for a day or so with the vaccine is because they are generating inflammation in their body.
 That’s the point of vaccines.”

 The possibility of myocarditis developing following the COVID vaccine did not shock the doctor.